Ullswater Steamers copyright Dave Willis

 Brotherswater and Hartsop

+This small lake south of Ullswater is at the foot of Kirkstone Pass.
+There is a footpath around it, although it does not hug the shoreline completely.
 It used to be called Broad Water but was renamed after two brothers drowned there in the 19th century.
 Low Hartsop is a cluster of stone cottages once used for wool spinning.
 Several date from the 17th century and still have their external spinning galleries.

 Kirkstone Pass

 The Lake District's highest pass runs between Windermere and Ullswater.
 It is is named after "Kirkstone", a large boulder at top.
 The road from Ambleside to the top is called The Struggle for good reason!
+The Kirkstone Pass inn at the top is England's third highest pub.

 Martindale

+The fells above Martindale are home to England's oldest native herd of red deer.
+The ancient deer forest is centred on The Nab but the deer range all over the fells into Mardale and Kentmere.
 The church of St Martin's was built in 1634.
 The enormous yew tree in the churchyard is said to be more than one thousand years old.
 The Church of St Peter's was built in 1882 to replace the old church.

 Dacre

 This small scenic village has the remains of a castle with a well preserved 14th century keep.
 Please note the castle is private.
+In St Andrew's churchyard there are four stone bears which may have come from the four corners of the keep.

 Travelling to and around Ullswater

-Bus service 508 runs from Penrith Station to Pooley Bridge, Aira Force, Glenridding and Patterdale all year round.
+• Bus service 508 runs from Penrith Station to Pooley Bridge, Aira Force, Glenridding and Patterdale all year round.
 In summer it continues over Kirkstone Pass to Windermere.
-Bus service 208 provides a direct link from Keswick to Ullswater on summer Saturdays.

-Take a bus to or around Ullswater, with special group fares, explorer tickets and bus and boat cruise tickets, and make the journey part of your adventure.
+• Take a bus to or around Ullswater, with special group fares, explorer tickets and bus and boat cruise tickets and make the journey part of your adventure.

 Bike hire